nivant-papalkar/IITG-Summer-Analytics/README.md

 Capstone Project Overview

+This is the link to google colab file : https://colab.research.google.com/drive/1QV-ng42uvxvTEQ0DvdQTlDdLw7PQ-S36?usp=sharing

+Note : I was having some version issues between google colab and jupyter notebook and that's why, I have uploaded colab notebook in python format here to github repo.
+Sorry for inconveniences.
 Objective:
 To analyze product demand using features given and build a dynamic pricing model that adjusts prices based on demand and competitor pricing.